DonSchenck/csharp-kafka-events-workshop/README.md

 After a few minutes the status will change to "Ready".
 If you don't see this, try refreshing your browser ocassionally until you see this status.
 At this point you have a Kafka instance for your own use.

 ### 2.2 Log in
-Run the command `rhoas login` at the command line to log into your Red Hat OpenShift Application Services account.
+Run this command to log into your Red Hat OpenShift Application Services account:

+`rhoas login`

 In case you're interested in some of the behind-the-scenes action: This updates the rhoas CLI config file with the access token.
 The file is located at: